 • URLs should always be double-checked.
 One of the easiest ways to spot a phishing attempt is by checking the URL you’re currently clicking or visiting.
 Are there any strange spelling errors?
 Do you perceive a subdomain that doesn’t match what you intended to visit?
 You might also notice subtle design differences; for example, the company’s logo may be slightly misplaced, or the color scheme appears slightly “off.”

 • No one will ever ask you for your password.
-This is common advice, and should be common knowledge, but it’s often neglected; no person in or outside of your organization should ever ask you for your password directly.
 If someone does, it’s almost always a nefarious attempt to obtain your sensitive information.
 To maintain excellent security, always practice password resets with caution.
 Even if everyone knows and follows the practices above, your firm may still be vulnerable to a phishing attack if one of your vendors, suppliers or third-party partners becomes a victim.

-• Enable and Enforce Two-Factor Authentication.
-Authentication takes on three parts: what you know, what you have and what you know.
+• Enable and enforce two-factor authentication.
+Authentication takes on three parts: what you know, what you have and who you are.
 Two-factor authentication requires you to authenticate with two such factors in order to proceed with a transaction.
 Having two-factor authentication enabled means that even if you fall prey to a phishing attack that stole your password, you still minimize the risk of a fraudulent transaction going forward since the attacker may not be able to succeed adding one of the second authentication factors.

 You could have a fantastic cybersecurity strategy in place for your own operation, but how confident are you about the cybersecurity of your third-party vendors?
 How vulnerable are your suppliers to phishing attacks?
 Since your suppliers may be accessing, storing or processing your data, a phishing attack on their employees might put you in risk of a breach as well.